-It is the base from which planes and boats to the Quirimba Archipelago go and some people only spend a night or two here on their way to or from the islands.
+It is the base from which planes and boats to the Quirimbas Archipelago go and some people only spend a night or two here on their way to or from the islands.

 However, Pemba deserves a closer look than most tourists give it.
-There is a deep natural harbour and the bay itself is idyllic.
+There is a deep natural harbor and the bay itself is idyllic.
 The beaches are wide and sandy, and lined with palm trees.
-A coral reef protects the beach and provides safe swimming as well as snorkelling.
+A coral reef protects the beach and provides safe swimming as well as snorkeling.
 It still remains from the beaten track and tourists are few.

 Overall, Pemba feels like it is on the brink of becoming the place to go.
 We recommend you see it now, before others discover it.